Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 ## Delete a label group

 You can delete a label group.
 If this label group was already used in your services.
-You will have to redeploy them for removing the annotations linked to your services.
+You will have to redeploy them for removing the labels linked to your services.

 ## Create an annotation group